rekit/antd-form-builder/README.md

 # <img style="border: 1px solid #eee" src="images/login.png?raw=true" width="500">
 To see more examples, please go to https://rekit.github.io/antd-form-builder

-## Define Custom Widget
+## Define Widget
-To define widget in a field, you can use either a string which maps to a widget or a react component directly.
+To define the widget for a field, you can use either a string which maps to a widget or a react component directly.
 ```js
 const meta = { key: 'name', label: 'Name', widget: 'input'}
 // or